NAME: Gabe Vasquez

 10. What should be done at the federal level to address the crisis of opioid addiction?
 Any other drugs?

-We must adequately fund mental health treatment, especially in our inner-city, rural and Native American communities.
-We can best treat opioid addiction when we create a fair economy that works for all New Mexicans.
-We must also hold manufacturers making billions of dollars on opioids accountable for their actions.
+We must create jobs and fund mental health and drug treatment, especially in inner-city, rural and Native communities.
+We can best treat addiction when we address the root causes and not after someone has become addicted.
+We must hold pharma accountable for making billions of dollars and profiting from people’s pain.

-I come from a working-class immigrant family and have earned every opportunity I’ve been given.
-I believe strongly in the values of hard work, because I’ve lived them.
-I’ve written and passed policy at the local, state, and federal level, and have served my community as a public servant.
+I come from a working-class immigrant family, not money or politics, earning every opportunity I’ve been given.
+I’m running for Congress to bring results to our district.
+I believe in the values of hard work, because I’ve lived them and have the strong desire to give back to my community.

-We are in a pivotal time in our nation’s history.
-I will not back down in my fight to restore the middle class, protect our environment, hold the rich accountable, lower costs for working families, raise wages, and make health care, education and child care affordable.
+We are in a pivotal time in our history and need leaders who put New Mexicans first, not party politics.
+I won’t back down in my fight to protect women’s health care, lower costs for working families, raise wages, make health care, education, and childcare affordable, and protect our democracy.

 1. Have you or your business, if you are a business owner, ever been the subject of any state or federal tax liens?